A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 The beautiful island of Kos offers museums and nightlife.
 Most people come for the beaches.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 When visiting Valencia, people usually allow for lots of time.
-It's also a relaxing resort destination.
+Exploring the old town is a popular activity.
 One day is usually not enough time for a trip here as there is plenty to do.
 The length of your trip often depends on your style of travel.

 A weekend in Kos or Valencia?